xoxoedg/xoxoedg/README.md

 ---

 ### 🌍 About Me
-I’m easily fascinated by how things work — from the structure of code to the logic that holds systems together.
+I’m easily fascinated by how things work, from the structure of code to the logic that holds systems together.
 I love taking ideas apart, tracing them to their core, and understanding why they behave the way they do.
 That curiosity drives everything I do, whether I’m learning, building, or debugging.

 Outside of code, I spend time training, reflecting, and refining focus.
-I care about doing things with clarity and intention — technology is just one form of that practice.
+I care about doing things with clarity and intention.
+I strongly care doing things with a meaning.

 ---

 ### ⚙️ Interests
-I’m drawn to the foundations —
-how systems connect, communicate, and work.
+I’m drawn to the foundations.
+I love exploring how systems connect, communicate and work.

 - **Low-level programming** — exploring what really happens beneath abstractions
 - **Networking** — from raw protocols to secure architectures